-A parameter to select the radial density shape of the opposite beam (default: 1)

-- BBSHAPE=1: Gaussian shape (default).
-SIGX, SIGY are the standard deviations in horizontal and vertical directions.
-WIDTH is ignored. - BBSHAPE=2: trapezoidal shape (see fig.10.2).
-SIGX, SIGY are the half widths of density profile, i.e. distance from the centre to half edge region with linear decrease of density in horizontal and vertical directions.
-Only circular opposite beam is possible, i.e. in the calculations SIGX' = SIGY' = (SIGX+SIGY)/2 is used, if SIGX and SIGY have different values.
-WIDTH denotes the full width of the edge region in units of SIGX (or SIGX' and SIGY', respectively, if SIGX and SIGY are not equal), i.e. if WIDTH=0.01 and SIGX=5mm, the edge region has a full width of 0.05 mm.
-Condition: WIDTH <2.0.
+- YMA The vertical displacement of the opposite beam with respect to the ideal orbit (default: 0 m). - CHARGE The charge of particles in the opposite beam in elementary charges.
+It is set by default to CHARGE=1.
+So, if you want to describe collisions between beams containing the same particles having a charge different from 1, you have to set CHARGE explicitly in BEAM and in BEAMBEAM. - BBSHAPE The parameter to choose the radial density shape of the opposite beam (default: 1) - BBSHAPE=1: Gaussian shape (default), SIGX, SIGY: standard deviation in horizontal, vertical direction. - BBSHAPE=2: trapezoidal shape (see fig.10.2), SIGX, SIGY: half width of density profile, i.e. distance from the centre to half edge region with linear decrease of density in horizontal, vertical direction.
+Still only circular opposite beam possible, i.e. in the calculations SIGX'=SIGY'=(SIGX+SIGY)/2 is used, if SIGX and SIGY have different values.